-- 1. Click the Add New... button and the next screen will pop-up as shown in Figure 4-46. - Enter the MAC address of the PC (e.g. 00-11-22-33-44-AA) you'd like to control in the MAC Address of Child PC field.
+- 1. Click the Add New... button and the next screen will pop-up as shown in Figure 4-43. - Enter the MAC address of the PC (e.g. 00-11-22-33-44-AA) you'd like to control in the MAC Address of Child PC field.
 Or you can choose the MAC address from the All Address in Current LAN drop-down list. - 3.
 Give a description (e.g. Allow Google) for the website allowed to be accessed in the Website Description field. - 4.
-Enter the allowed domain name of the website, either the full name or the keywords (e.g. google) in the Allowed Domain Name field.
-Any domain name with keywords in it (www.google.com, www.g - 5.
+Enter the domain name of the website (e.g. www.google.com) in the Allowed Domain Name field. - 5.
 Select from the Effective Time drop-down list the schedule (e.g. Schedule_1) you want the entry to take effect.
-If there are not suitable schedules for you, click the Schedule in red below to go to the Advance Schedule Settings page and create the schedule you need.

-- 6. In the Status field, you can select Enabled or Disabled to enable or disable your entry. - 7.
+If there are not suitable schedules for you, click the Schedule in red below to go to the Advance Schedule Settings page and create the schedule you need. - 6.
+In the Status field, you can select Enabled or Disabled to enable or disable your entry. - 7.
 Click the Save button.